AIcrowd/food-recognition-benchmark-starter-kit/README.md

 ```

 ### Submitting

+#### Using SSH
 To make a submission, you will have to create a private repository on [https://gitlab.aicrowd.com](https://gitlab.aicrowd.com).

 You will have to add your SSH Keys to your GitLab account by following the instructions [here](https://docs.gitlab.com/ee/gitlab-basics/create-your-ssh-keys.html).
 If you do not have SSH Keys, you will first need to [generate one](https://docs.gitlab.com/ee/ssh/README.html#generating-a-new-ssh-key-pair).

+*Testing that everything is set up correctly*
+To test whether your SSH key was added correctly, run the following command in your terminal

+ssh -T git@aicrowd.gitlab.com

 Then you can create a submission by making a *tag push* to your repository, adding the correct git remote and pushing to the remote: